|

 string findValueByIndex(<string> path, <int> index)

-this one that has a path equal to path
+this one that has a path equal to path.
+Returns the empty

 string if there is no such node.